Common Investment Mistakes

 The ideal time to start saving for retirement is whenever you start your first full-time job.
-It may be hard to save for something so far off when you have so many current demands on your paycheck.
+It may be difficult to save for something so far off when you have so many current demands on your paycheck.
 Start with a small amount every payday and increase it as your earnings increase.
 With a good budget and a little discipline, you may be able to save enough to buy a house, send the kids to college, and have enough for a comfortable retirement.

 Don’t avoid the stock market

 Occasional declines frighten some investors away from the stock market.
 Instead, they invest exclusively in more conservative investments because of their lower risk.
 What many investors don’t realize is that conservative investments also carry risk -- the risk that they won’t stay ahead of inflation.
 With essentially no gains from investment growth, progress is limited to the amounts investors put into their accounts.